saveourtool/diktat/info/guide/diktat-coding-convention.md

 English version: `Copyright (c) Huawei Technologies Co., Ltd. 2012-2020.
 All rights reserved.` `2012` and `2020` are the years the file was first created and the current year, respectively.

-Do not place **release notes** in header, use VCS to keep track of changes in a file.
+Do not place **release notes** in header, use VCS to keep track of changes in file.
 Notable changes can be marked in individual KDocs using `@since` tag with version.

 Invalid example:
 ```kotlin